SynchroniCity

 Instrumentation:

-To be premiered January 2026 as part of Trafic Festival (Bern, Switzerland)
+Premiere: January 25th 2026 as part of Playtime Festival (Bern, Switzerland)

-nown for being loud and sonically bustling, cities also contain hidden visual rhythms that become noticeable after dark.
-Indicator lights on a line-up of cars waiting to turn create intricate and ever-varying polyrhythms; silhouettes of pedestrians obscure the headlights of waiting cars and create pulsing patterns reminiscent of morse code.
+Known for being loud and sonically bustling, cities also contain hidden visual rhythms that become especially noticeable after dark.
+Electric scooters waiting patiently in the street create intricate polyrhythms; silhouettes of pedestrians obscure the headlights of waiting cars and create pulsing patterns reminiscent of morse code.

 Program notes: